CHAKOTAY99/thymeblog/README.md

 1. Pass URLs to Navbar and build navbar
 2. Generate new folder and place everything in it.
 3. Handle generating indexes

+I think to keep everything simple, I will build the index pages at the very last so they can have a complete list.